almossawi/badarguments/extras/content/posts/main/index.md

 It can also be useful as a headfake, in order to get a bill into law for instance.
 A recent bill that aims to prevent companies from using end-to-end encryption in their services goes by the name "Eliminating Abusive and Rampant Neglect of Interactive Technologies Act of 2020" and promises to **protect children** against online abusers.
 Of course, if passed, it will do much more than that.

 A **wave of layoffs** makes it seem like an inevitability.
 A force of nature.
 Something that was out of the CEO's hands.
+Much like a **cycle of violence** might depersonalize a conflict by projecting it as an inevitability.

 **Urban renewal** makes it seem like a neighborhood is made better, albeit at the cost of its former residents of course.
 “Better never means better for everyone,” as The Commander tells Offred in _The Handmaid's Tale_.